-12. Screen type Production and Facility Scheduler
+14 Screen type Production and Facility Scheduler

-By using a Production & Facility Scheduler screen you can administer schedules and time models.
+Schedules and profiles are administered in the Runtime with a Production & Facility Scheduler screen.
 This screen type is only available, if the PFS has been licensed, otherwise the screen type Scheduler can be selected.
-(You will find more information on the pre-defined screen types in the chapter 'Screens / Pre-defined screen types'.)